-To the 77% of directors who answered "Yes" to at least one constraint, Q12b asked "Did this lower quantum ever lead to the following consequences?"
-In many "shareholder value" models, CEOs are at their participation constraint, so the only possible outcomes are that the current CEO leaves or the firm hires a different CEO.
-However, only 7% report that the CEO left, and 13% that they hired a less expensive CEO.
+To the 77% of directors who answered "Yes" to at least one constraint, Panel B asked "Did this lower quantum ever lead to the following consequences?"
+In many "shareholder value" models, CEOs are at their participation constraint, so the only possible outcome is that the current CEO leaves or (for firms with a vacancy) the firm hires someone cheaper.
+However, only 7% reported that the CEO left, and 13% that they hired a less expensive CEO.